 If you want to teach Biology but have an insufficient level of the subject in your degree to access the course, then our subject knowledge enhancement course in Biology could help prepare you to train to teach the subject effectively.

 Some offers will be conditional upon completing a subject knowledge enhancement course but the enhancement programme does not necessarily qualify you for a place on the PGCE Secondary Science (Biology) (Age Phase 11-16) with QTS unless this is made clear at the time the offer is made.
 This will be discussed with you if you are called for an interview.

 What are my career prospects?

 This PGCE is accredited by the Department for Education.
-Successful completion of this programme will allow you to gain recommendation for Qualified Teacher Status (QTS).
-You will be well placed to progress into employment as a Newly Qualified Teacher (NQT) at secondary school level in science, specialising in Biology.
+Successful completion of the programme will enable you to gain recommendation for Qualified Teacher Status (QTS).
+You will be well placed to progress into employment as a newly qualified teacher at secondary school level in science, specialising in Biology.